mikewlange/QuantiacsTradingAlgo/README.md

 **Simplicity**

 > Feedforward modeling that processes number sequences (time series data) into predictive arithmetic models using ONLY atomic functions and operators.
-> Can't post the code for the modeler, just because.
-But the trading models are in the source.

 If you want to test this goodie, download the **Matlab** back-tester here: https://www.quantiacs.com/For-Quants/GetStarted/QuantiacsToolbox.aspx.